-Biliopancreatic Diversion – The traditional BPD surgery is not widely used, but a biliopancreatic diversion with duodenal switch (BPD-DS) is more favored.
+Biliopancreatic Diversion – Surgeons prefer biliopancreatic diversion with duodenal switch (BPD-DS) over traditional BPD surgery for weight loss procedures.
 This procedure removes a portion of the stomach and reroutes the intestine to minimize absorption of calories.

-Roux-en-Y – This combined surgery is restrictive because it reduces the size of your stomach, and malabsorptive because it reroutes your small intestine so food bypasses the lower part of the stomach during digestion.
+Roux-en-Y – It restricts stomach size and reroutes the small intestine, reducing absorption and bypassing the lower stomach during digestion.
 Not only do you consume less food, you also absorb fewer calories.

-Greater Curvature Plication – During this procedure, your stomach is altered in size to limit the amount of food you can consume before feeling full.
-However, instead of removing a portion of the stomach, it is folded and sewn shut.
+Greater Curvature Plication – This procedure alters the size of your stomach to limit the amount of food you can consume before feeling full.
+However, instead of removing a portion of the stomach, it folds and sews it shut.

-Vertical Sleeve Gastrectomy – This procedure is used to remove a portion of the stomach so you feel full after just a few ounces.
+Vertical Sleeve Gastrectomy – Surgeons use this procedure to remove a portion of the stomach, causing you to feel full after just a few ounces.
 This is different from other bariatric surgery procedures because it does not alter the intestines in any way.